AFOEK/AFOEK/README.md

 6. Moderate Linux knownledge especially system management
 7. Comfortable with GCP and AWS platforms.
 8. Have great experiences using LaTeX.
+9. Comfortable handling x86 devices (Windows, Linux, macOS, and FreeBSD) and arm (Raspberry pi 4 and 400)

 ### Programing Language